giotto-ai/giotto-tda/README.rst

 Dependencies
 ~~~~~~~~~~~~

-The latest stable version of giotto-learn requires:
+The latest stable version of giotto-tda requires:

 - Python (>= 3.5)
 - NumPy (>= 1.17.0)